 - 6. Do I get withdrawal symptoms when I have not taken the drug at a regular time or in a high dose?

 Once you’ve determined whether you have an addiction to the drug, consider addiction treatment options.
-Klonopin is a known addictive substance, so professional addiction centers that can help you safely withdraw from using the drug.
+Professional addiction centers can help you safely withdraw from using the drug.
 You might also be able to do a tapering program at home under the guidance of a medical doctor.

-A direct taper will normally allow you to cut down on your dosage by 10 percent at a time at most.
-You should reduce the dosage every seven to 14 days, depending on the amount you take and how your body reacts.
+A direct taper will normally allow you to cut down on your dosage by 10% at a time at most.
+You should reduce the dosage every 7 to 14 days, depending on the amount you take and how your body reacts.

 Some people also taper off from benzodiazepines by using a half-life benzodiazepine.
 This drug will last for a shorter time in the body, but you will still receive it, so it will help you stop taking it over time.
 Basically, this method substitutes a weaker drug for the Klonopin.